Evidlo/prelim/main.typ

         caption: [Spherical coordinate conventions]
     ) <sph_convention>

-    The grid resolution necessary to avoid aliasing and sample errors is data-dependent and is covered in @discretization.
+    The grid resolution necessary to avoid aliasing and sample errors is data-dependent and is covered in @grid_discretization.

   == Inverse Problem